alexgo-io/alexlab-doc/docs/product-features/self-service-listing.md

 Self-Service Listing allows you to **create your own liquidity pool** on the ALEX DEX, enabling the **permissionless trade** of the **listed token** with an **anchor token** within the exchange.
 The anchor token is typically one with a stable value, providing a reliable reference point for defining the price of the newly listed token.

-Pool creation usually takes between 24 to 48 hours.
+Depending on the token you provide, the system will automatically determine the appropriate method to create the pool.
+Pool creation is handled instantly, whether using a previously approved token or a new token that meets the permissionless listing requirements.
+Please ensure all information is accurate before confirming on-chain, as transactions are irreversible.

 Once the pool is created and live, the price discovery phase begins: users can start trading the listed token against the anchor token and viceversa.
 Users interested in providing liquidity can contribute to the pool like any other ALEX pool.

 The pool owner is the initial liquidity provider and is responsible for selecting the settings for the initial LP tokens (see [Step 2: Choose LP Lock & Burn Settings](#step-2-choose-lp-lock-and-burn-settings)).